isamu-isozaki/teamai_test/engineering/career-development/junior-developers/index.html.md

 ## Promotion

-Promotion for Junior Developers should happen along the same lines as [promotion for any other Developer](/handbook/engineering/career-development#promotion).
+Promotion for Junior Developers should happen along the same lines as [promotion for any other Developer](https://github.com/isamu-isozaki/teamai_test/tree/master/engineering/career-development#promotion/index.html.md).
-While the coaching plan should help facilitate this promotion, it should not be viewed as a "promotion checklist" - that is, there is no guarantee that completion of a coaching plan will result in a promotion, nor is full completion of a coaching plan a prerequisite for promotion (although it should obviously be a factor in making that decision).
+While the coaching plan should help facilitate this promotion, it should not be viewed as a "promotion checklist" - that is, there is no guarantee that completion of a coaching plan will result in a promotion, nor is full completion of a coaching plan a prerequisite for promotion (although it should obviously be a factor in making that decision/index.html.md).